 Urban Growth in North America 2025 – Which Cities Are Expanding the Fastest?

-As of February 11, 2025 – According to the latest United Nations estimates, the population of Northern America has reached approximately 386.7 million, with around 311 million residing in urban areas, as reported by Macrotrends.
+As of February 11, 2025, according to the latest United Nations estimates, the population of North America has reached approximately 386.7 million, with around 311 million residing in urban areas, as reported by Macrotrends.
 This accounts for 4.72% of the global population.

 The fastest-growing cities are determined by net migration, which is measured by the growth or decline of the population over the past five years.